Create and manage dashboards

 The following screenshot shows the dashboard in an application created from the Custom application template.
-To customize the current dashboard, select Edit.
-To add a personal or organization dashboard, select New dashboard:
+To customize the current dashboard, select Edit:

-After you select Edit or New dashboard, the dashboard is in edit mode.
+After you select Edit, New dashboard, or Copy, the dashboard is in edit mode.
 You can use the tools in the Edit dashboard panel to add tiles to the dashboard.
 You can customize and remove tiles on the dashboard itself.
 For example, to add a line chart tile to track telemetry values reported by one or more devices over time:

 Select Start with a Visual, Line chart, and then Add tile, or just drag the tile onto the canvas.

-To configure the tile, select its gear button.
+To edit the tile, select its pencil button.
 Enter a Title and select a Device Group.
 In the Devices list, select the devices to show on the tile.

 After you select all the devices to show on the tile, select Update.